Borosil extends support to the Inspire Institute of Sport (IIS) | Business

 - India

-India's leading consumer products brand, Borosil Ltd has extended its support to the Inspire Institute of Sport and its athletes by introducing a food & nutritional program for the next three years.
+New Delhi [India], July 27 (ANI/PRNewswire): India's leading consumer products brand, Borosil Ltd has extended its support to the Inspire Institute of Sport and its athletes by introducing a food and nutritional program for the next three years.
 This new program aims to educate athletes about the importance of health and good nutrition via food to achieve their dreams.
 Borosil has been associated with IIS since its inception and this new program represents a deeper involvement with the long-term vision to win more gold medals for India at the Olympics.
-Food & nutrition is an essential building block for an athlete's overall fitness.
+Food and nutrition is an essential building block for an athlete's overall fitness.
 Beyond training, food is in equal measure, an essential element impacting performance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)